-The formal course work supporting the tenets and goals of the Ed.D. program is organized around the components of an interdisciplinary foundations core, research, organizational leadership and a cognate area of study selected by the student designed to complement the major area of organizational leadership and, at the same time, satisfy the individual needs of the student.
+The formal course work supporting the tenets and goals of the Ed.D. program is organized around the components of an interdisciplinary foundations core, research, organizational leadership and a cognate area of study selected by the student designed to complement the major area of leadership studies and, at the same time, satisfy the individual needs of the student.
 All course work is offered exclusively at the Ashland campus.

-The cognate is an individualized specialty area of study encompassing the student's interests and needs, yet related to the major area of study, Organizational Leadership.
+The cognate is an individualized specialty area of study encompassing the student's interests and needs, yet related to the major area of study, Leadership Studies.
 All students are required to complete a cognate area of study consisting of 15 semester hours in such areas as, but not limited to: the Superintendency, School Building Administration, Business Management, Curriculum, Theology, Professional Development, Gifted and Talented Education, and Higher Education Pedagogy.
 Selection of the cognate is reviewed with the student's adviser and program committee.

 Often, courses applied to licensure in educational administration may be taken as part of the cognate.
 The educational administration licensure programs are described in the Graduate Catalog within the section "Master of Education (M. Ed.)."
 Doctoral students must meet with their adviser and the Director of Doctoral Studies to formulate the cognate portion of their program.